genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 reads we wish to check the quality of, we can use the Mapped Reads QC public data flow, initialize the computations, and then explore the results.
-You can read more about the Mapped Reads QC Report app in the “Explore” section of this guide.
+You can read more about the Mapped Reads QC Report app in the "Explore" section of this guide.

 An individual Mapped Reads QC report contains a range of mapping statistics including: